Lo Kwan Yee: International career

 Lo has represented Hong Kong on the international level at various age groups.

 On 19 June 2007, Lo made his international debut for the senior national team in the Preliminary Competition of 2008 East Asian Football Championship against Chinese Taipei.

 Personal life

-Lo was graduated from Ju Ching Chu Secondary School in Kwai Chung.
-His favourite player is Japanese midfielder Shinji Ono and he supports Liverpool F.C.
+Lo graduated from Ju Ching Chu Secondary School in Kwai Chung.
+His favourite player is Japanese midfielder Shinji Ono and he supports Liverpool.
 He has a nickname Hong Kong Messi because of his various and magical technique also his height, body size and playing style.
-Lo has a C grade football coaching license.
+Lo has a C-grade football coaching license.
 He volunteered to coach his former school's pupils.

 Lo has a motorcycle license and he owns a Suzuki Skywave 400 s-Type.
 But since 2010 he has stopped riding motorcycles.

 On 20 May 2012, Lo won his girlfriend Canmy's hand in marriage with 99 roses and a ring after Kitchee beat Rangers 4–1 and successfully defended its league title.

+On June 2026, Lo was one of the nineteen people arrested in a massive joint operation by police and anti corruption officials that involved local match fixing and illegal World Cup bettings.